lbwa/v-access/README.md

 > Private dynamic routes are come from `Vue.use(VAccess, { router, routes }`.

 As mentioned above, The developer passes a preset private route list in `Vue.use`.
-The `v-access` will generate the final private routes based on the current user's **access list** and added to the current `vue-router` instance.
+The `v-access` will generate the final private routes based on the current user's **access-list** and added to the current `vue-router` instance.

-The data type of private routes provided by developer also supports `access` and `weakAccess` fields, same as public routes.
+The data type of private routes provided by developer also supports `access` and `weakAccess` fields, the same as public routes.

 1. Strict authorization, same as public routes